Indira Gandhi Arena: History

 Built by the Government of India in 1982 in order to host the indoor games events in the 1982 Asian Games, the arena's grounds cover an area of 102 acre.
 Since its construction, the arena hosted a number of other tournaments as well.
 The facility seats 14,348 people and is named after former Prime Minister of India Indira Gandhi.
 The venue also hosts political events and music events in addition to sports events like tennis and kabaddi matches.

 Since its inception, the arena has been repeatedly renovated and modernized.
 Equipped with soundproof synthetics walls, lighting systems, and audio system, the arena underwent another renovation for the 2010 Commonwealth Games.

 It was renovated for the 2010 Commonwealth Games at a cost of ₹240 crore.

 A new air-conditioned Velodrome has been built costing ₹150 crore (U$33.76 million).

 The stadium hosted matches of first ever International Premier Tennis League tournament played on 6 December 2014 to 8 December 2014.
 Tennis club Indian Aces are tenants.

+On 15 and 16 January 2016, WWE would host their live events in this arena, both headlined by Roman Reigns WWE World title defence against Big Show and Rusev respectively.
+WWE would later return to the arena on 9 December 2017 with Jinder Mahal taking on Triple H in the main event.

 The 2023 IBA women's amateur boxing world championships took place at the stadium, from 16 March to 26 March.

+The arena received minor upgrades prior to the 2026 BWF World Championships.